 Powered Speakers and Computer Speakers

 They also work well as computer speakers.
-Besides, setting up the sound system is easy due to the simplicity.
-You don’t need to collect and connect too many accessories, devices, wires, and the likes.
+Besides, setting up the sound system is easy due to its simplicity.
+You don’t need to collect and connect too many accessories, devices, wires, and the like.

 Powered Speakers Inbuilt Amplifiers

 Moreover, with a powered mixer, the in-built amplifier is designed to match the speakers.
 The speaker impedance, frequency response, and other related characteristics are also typically matched with amplifier capabilities.
 Moreover, speaker designers tailor the EQ presents to each driver’s traits.